ECON 1010 - Mathematical Economics I

-Course Code ECON 1010 Course Introduction to Mathematical Economic (Advanced) Coordinating Unit School of Economics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Incompatible MATHS 1009, MATHS 1010, MATHS 1013, MATHS 1011 and MATHS 1012 Assumed Knowledge Satisfactory level of achievement in SACE Stage 2 Math Methods, Math Studies, Specialist Math or equivalent Restrictions Not suitable for BCompSc, BCompGraphics or BEng(Software Engineering) students Course Description This course focuses on the mathematical methods and models that are required to understand current economics and to investigate economic models.
+Course Code ECON 1010 Course Mathematical Economics I Coordinating Unit Economics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Incompatible MATHS 1009, MATHS 1010, MATHS 1013, MATHS 1011, MATHS 1012 Assumed Knowledge Satisfactory level of achievement in SACE Stage 2 Mathematical Methods, Specialist Mathematics or equivalent Restrictions Not suitable for BCompSc, BCompGraphics or BEng(Software Engineering) students Course Description This course focuses on the mathematical methods and models that are required to understand current economics and to investigate economic models.
 Topics may include limits, sequences and series, combinatorics, set theory; univariate and multivariate calculus; matrix algebra and systems of linear equations; and applications in economic models.

-Course Coordinator: Dr Virginie MassonLocation: Room 4.29, 10 Pulteney Street
+Course Coordinator: Dr Yaping ShanLocation: Room 3.36, 10 Pulteney Street

 The full timetable of all activities for this course can be accessed from Course Planner.